Ecogenomics/scripts/README.md

 # ACE Scripts

-This repository contains scripts referenced in ACE manuscripts.
+A collection of scripts referenced in ACE manuscripts.

 ## A rank-normalized archaeal taxonomy based on genome phylogeny resolves widespread incomplete and uneven classifications